 - There is structured time where campers learn new skills and

-- There are three free time periods a day where a camper can choose what they do
+- There are 3 free time periods a day where a camper can choose what they do

 Take a tour of camp.

 Do you want to learn more?
 Come visit camp.
 We’re happy to arrange a tour for you anytime of the year.
 Please call us to set up a tour.
-We also offer an open house in the spring.
-The open house is a great way to meet staff, walk around camp, and check out the program and facilties.
+We also offer two open house dates in the spring.
+The open house is a great way to meet staff, walk around camp, and check out the program and facilities.

 Our 2021 Open house dates are June 6th from 12pm-4pm, and June 13th from 10pm-2pm.
 Tours leave from the Admin Building every 30 minutes.
 The YWCA Camp Hochelaga open house date will be posted as soon as we know when it is.